Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 let ourOtherPerson = addPersonToContext(mainContext, name: "Billy")

 {% endhighlight %}
-Then, to prevent "Billy" to be saved while we just wanted to save "John", we will not create our editing context as a child of the main.
+Then, to prevent "Billy" to be saved while we just want to save "John", we will not create our editing context as a child of the main.
 We will create what we'll call a *sibling* context.
 These are contexts that share the same persitent store coordinator:

 {% highlight swift %}